compute-labs/HSM-test/README.md

 - **Secure Storage**: The encrypted messages are then securely stored in both our backend database and AWS S3 storage.
 Message Decryption:

-- **Retrieval and Decryption: Encrypted messages stored in the database can be decrypted using the GET method.
+- **Retrieval and Decryption**: Encrypted messages stored in the database can be decrypted using the GET method.
-- **This decryption process utilizes a key derived from our Application Specific Processor (ASP), specifically the Versioned Chip Endorsement Key (VCEK).
+- This decryption process utilizes a key derived from our Application Specific Processor (ASP), specifically the Versioned Chip Endorsement Key (VCEK).
 ### Secure Configuration Management:

 - **.env.aes File Handling**: